os-swans/apisproject.org/content/investigations/ac.training/index.md

 ![ac-images](/images/act-images/act.linza1.png)

-The same Linza ambulance is clearly visible in the photos published by KorpusAfrica on 21 March, indicating that they were likely shot in Mali.
+The same variant of Linza ambulance is clearly visible in the photos published by KorpusAfrica on 21 March, indicating that they were likely shot in Mali.
 One of the Russian instructors in the image is wearing a Russian “Medical Services” chevron.
 Versions of this patch are available for purchase online, but it doesn't appear to be tied to a specific unit.
 The design surfaced around the time of Russia’s full-scale invasion of Ukraine.

 ![ac-images](/images/act-images/act.linza2.png)

 Another clip, shot from the inside of a military transport helicopter, shows a Russian soldier operating a Kalashnikov PKM machine gun.
 The helicopter appears to be a MIL Mi-171Sh, an export variant of the Mi-8AMTSh, likely part of a batch received by the Malian Armed Forces (FAMa) in [2021](https://www.facebook.com/photo?fbid=2069395903209984&set=pcb.2069395996543308).

 [Footage](https://t.me/grey_zone/20520) of Wagner personnel using a similar Mi-8 variant in Mali was shared in September 2023 by Nikita Fedyakin, the administrator of The Grey Zone, a popular Wagner-affiliated Telegram channel.

 ![ac-images](/images/act-images/act.mi8.png)